126789t/poc_everyday/today.md

 2025-02-26T17:33:49Z

 ## CVE-2024-56901
- A Cross-Site Request Forgery (CSRF) in the Account Management component of Geovision GV-ASWeb version 6.1.1.0 or less allows attackers to arbitrarily create Admin accounts via a crafted GET request method.
+ A Cross-Site Request Forgery (CSRF) vulnerability in Geovision GV-ASWeb application with the version 6.1.1.0 or less that allows attackers to arbitrarily create Administrator accounts via a crafted GET request method.
+This vulnerability is used in chain with CVE-2024-56903 for a successful CSRF attack.

 - [https://github.com/DRAGOWN/CVE-2024-56901](https://github.com/DRAGOWN/CVE-2024-56901) :
 ![starts](https://img.shields.io/github/stars/DRAGOWN/CVE-2024-56901.svg)